-- a longstanding pattern of excessive emotionality and attention-seeking; unlike narcissism, where specifically ego-boosting attention is sought, in HPD, it’s the attention itself that matters more than what it’s for
+- a longstanding pattern of excessive emotionality and attention-seeking; unlike narcissism, where people specifically seek ego-boosting attention, in HPD, it’s the attention itself that matters more than what it’s for

 - experiences discomfort when they’re not the centre of attention